smurdock85/exerPythModPackTutorial/README.md

-# Python Modules and Packages Tutorial
+# Shelby's Python Modules and Packages Tutorial 2021

 ## Summary of steps to complete